massdriver-cloud/azure-cosmosdb-mongo/README.md

 # azure-cosmosdb-mongo

-Azure Cosmos DB is a fully managed, serverless NoSQL database for high-performance applications of any size or scale.
+Azure Cosmos MongoDB is a fully managed, serverless NoSQL database for high-performance applications of any size or scale using the MongoDB API.

 ## Development